- The evbda.sys error usually happens due to corrupted system files or hardware failure.

-In case you can’t boot into Windows, accessing Advanced Option require an Windows 10 bootable USB drive or Disc.
-Follow the instructions given in the #1 solution – option 2 to access Choose an Option screen.
+In case you can’t boot into Windows, accessing Advanced Option requires an Windows 10 bootable USB drive or Disc.
+Follow the instructions given in the #3 solution – 3.2 to access Choose an Option screen.

 - Hit enter and wait for the System File Checker to find and fix the problem.
 The process may take some time, so be patient.

-Alternatively, if you are unable to login to Windows, you can open the Command Prompt from the Advanced Options screen.
-Check the instructions given in #1 solution – Option 2, to see how to access the Recovery Menu (Choose an option screen) when you are unable to login to Windows.
+Note: Alternatively, if you are unable to login to Window, you can open the Command Prompt from the Advanced Options screen, and follow the instructions given in #1 solution – Option 2.

 If that does not work, swap the RAM slots and try different sticks of RAM in different slots.